Ikiinc/distributed-processing/README.md

 This distributed processing solution has following components

 #### API Server
-  - REST microservice to process the incoming job
+  - REST microservice to process the incoming job and status updates
   - `Post /jobs `
     - Saves the job in mongodb
     - Publishes the job to kafka topic according to type
   - `Get /jobs/:id `
-    - Fetches job details of given id
+    - Fetches job details of given jobid
   - `Patch /jobs/:id `
     - Updates job status and job result